-Often, realtors, brokers, developers and even architects assume 3D modeling and rendering are the same.
+Often, real estate professionals assume 3D modeling and rendering are the same.
 However, this is not the case.
 When starting a project or searching for a 3D modeling studio to provide services for your business, it's essential to know which service to ask for.
 Understanding the difference between 3D modeling and rendering can help you communicate your needs more effectively.

 Knowing the difference between rendering and 3D modeling can also help you understand the workflow involved in both processes, which can lead to more information about costs and time estimates of specific projects.
 3D modeling and 3D rendering are two consecutive stages of the same process.
 However, they are two completely different procedures that entail distinct workflows.